Why are livestock farmers and butchers at risk?

-This is not a standalone issue, nor a state problem–it’s a national crisis–and AFSA is taking action to safeguard the future of local food production.
-Farmers’ and butchers’ livelihoods are threatened, animals are being transported much longer distances, cold chain logistics will have to be found or developed at great additional cost, and access to local, pasture-raised meat could disappear, giving way to more feedlot and industrial meat produced by corporations.
+Farmers’ and butchers’ livelihoods are threatened, animals are being transported much longer distances, cold chain logistics are being found or developed at great additional cost, and access to local, pasture-raised meat could disappear, giving way to more feedlot and industrial meat.

 What can you do right now?